 I don’t know who introduced the very large one which may be the species.
 This is the latest to flower that I have.
 Then there is the one I named ‘Winter Lipstick’ that I sold for a long time as involucrata x karwinskii, rather a mouthful for most people and needing a common name.
 This is very long flowering for me, from May to November, although a heavy frost could set it back.
 Because it flowers for such a long time it can recover from the frosting and flower again.
 This is listed on its own.
 “Timboon’ is similar to ‘Winter Lipstick’ and an excellent plant.

-Usually have various karwinskiis for sale but stock is moving out fast.
+Usually have various karwinskiis for sale.